jmrozmus/Estimating-the-Intrinsic-Dimension-of-Human-Knowledge/README.md

 ### Computational Requirements

 I ran these experiments on a robust MSI Summit A16 AI+ A3HM Windows 11 laptop with 32 GB of RAM and a 1 TB SSD.
-I was able to use 20-30 K random samples from which the method of correlation dimension calcultaes a distance matrix.
+I was able to use 20-30 K random samples from which the method of correlation dimension calculates a distance matrix.
 If you use too many samples, you can easily cause your Python engine to crash.

 ### Acknowledgement